Libraries as Learning Locations

 “Knowledge for everyone, for free.
 Period”

 Public and accessible meeting space becomes increasingly rare and high quality education remains out-of-reach for many people.
-Therefore, libraries have a more important role to play than at any point in their century old history.
-Nico Koenig and Grif Peterson from “Peer 2 Peer University” (P2PU) talk about the potential of libraries as a shared space for lifelong learning and community building.
+Nico Koenig and Grif Peterson from “Peer 2 Peer University” talk about the potential of libraries as a shared space for community building and lifelong learning.

 There is this persistant notion that the internet renders libraries irrelevant.
 Where do you see the role of libraries in our digital societies?